canonical/launchpad-manual/docs/developer/explanation/navigating.rst

 Navigating the tree
 ===================

-See :ref:`setting-up-and-running-launchpad-advanced` to learn how to get Launchpad's code and set up a local development environment.
+See :ref:`set-up-and-run-launchpad-advanced` to learn how to get Launchpad's code and set up a local development environment.

 The Launchpad tree is big, messy and changing.
 Sorry about that.
 Don't panic